 Details on the JRDs to block specific weapons sales to Israel

-These JRDs oppose multiple offensive arms sales to Israel that have been used in violation of U.S. law and policy.
+These JRDs oppose multiple offensive arms sales to Israel that have been used in violation of U.S. law.
 They include:

 The JRD Process Explained